If you want to join IATEFL PronSIG, join IATEFL and choose PronSIG as your Special Interest Group (SIG).

 I’m a teacher educator, teacher-researcher and materials writer passionate about inclusive, quality, evidence-based practice.
 Pronunciation and phonology are core specialisms (alongside reflective teacher development, EdTech, LGBTQI+ inclusion, beginners, YLs, and adult literacy) nurtured through Delta, classroom research, current MA TESOL and co-founding TDSiG-Local ‘DIY-CPD’ initiative: Brighton Language Teachers.

-I’m a pre-sessional coordinator and teacher of Academic English and pronunciation electives at the University of Strathclyde in Glasgow.
+I’m a programme coordinator and teacher of Academic English and pronunciation electives at the University of Strathclyde in Glasgow.
 I have a CELTA, Dip TESOL and a Master’s of Research in English Language and Linguistics and have taught English in the UK, Ireland, Italy and the Middle East.
+My main research interests lie in the use of diverse Englishes in the classroom, particularly regional L1 and global L2 varieties.

-I’m a teacher and teacher trainer specialising in pronunciation and technology-supported teaching.
+I’m a teacher, teacher trainer and researcher specialising in pronunciation and technology-supported teaching.
 I have taught in academia in Poland and Scotland, and work through unpolish.pl.
 I have presented at conferences, fan conventions and teacher-training events in Poland, Russia and the UK.
+I also set up this website and worked as webinar coordinator and social media coordinator for PronSIG.